pmq20/libautoupdate/README.md

 ## Self-replacing

-After all the above procedures the data is ready to proceed with a self-replacing.
-The program replaces itself in-place with the help of the system temporary directory, after which it restarts itself with the new release.
+After 2 rounds of communication with the server, libautoupdate will then proceeds with a self-replacing process, i.e. the program replaces itself in-place with the help of the system temporary directory, after which it restarts itself with the new release.

 ## Examples